Greek 2013 budget sees 6th year of recession

 Austerity-weary Greeks have taken to the streets in often violent protests against waves of salary and pension cuts that have driven many to the edge.

-Prime Minister Antonis Samaras, who has vowed this is the last round of cuts, also met the troika chiefs later on Monday to convince them to lift their last objections, but there appeared to be little progress.
+Prime Minister Antonis Samaras, who will also meet the troika chiefs later on Monday to convince them to lift their last objections, has vowed this is the last round of cuts.

-"There are discussions on the measures.
-The troika wants clarifications," Stournaras told reporters.
-Officials said inspectors doubt about 2 billion euros worth of measures would actually be delivered.

 Dozens of protesters waving Greek flags and shouting "out with the troika" jeered the international creditors' envoys as they entered the finance ministry on Monday.

-At stake is a 31.5 billion euro instalment from a 130 billion euro second bailout keeping Greece afloat.
+At stake is a 31.5 billion euro installment from a 130 billion euro second bailout keeping Greece afloat.
 Lenders have made clear no money will be disbursed without credible measures.

-However, two German magazines reported on Saturday that Athens would receive its next aid tranche despite budget shortfalls and slow progress on reforms because the euro zone does not want any country to leave the common currency.
+However two German magazines reported on Saturday that Athens will receive its next aid tranche despite budget shortfalls and slow progress on reforms because the euro zone does not want any country to leave the common currency.

+Lenders are coming to terms with the fact Greece will need more time, more funding or a restructuring of the official debt, that owed to European governments, to survive.
+Sources have told Reuters the IMF would prefer bondholders to take another haircut but EU governments, which would incur most of the losses, would rather give Athens more time.

+"Those who accept Greece's optimistic predictions want to gain time to resolve the debt crisis overall," Damalas said.
+"But talk has already begun that the austerity measures are not enough and a new, official haircut will be needed, which explains the tension between the IMF and the EU."

 Two junior leftist parties in Samaras's coalition government have resisted the cuts and a handful of deputies have warned they will vote against the bill in parliament, which will debate the draft and vote on the final version in mid-December.